Global Lie-Tresse theorem: Examples and counter-examples

 This implies that the third order expression $\sum a_{ij}\D_i(I_2)\D_j(I_2)$ is a differential invariant (in general, we shall also consider the case $\op{ord}(\ll)>3$ but this leads to the same result by restricting to larger $k$), which is impossible unless $\ll=0$.

-Thus $\Delta=\Delta_1$, but there are no invariant differential operators of order 1 because its symbol would have been invariant and hence zero (alternatively: it would have mapped $\mathcal{J}_{2k}\to\mathcal{J}_{2k+1}=\mathcal{J}_{2k}$). \end{proof}
+Thus $\Delta=\Delta_1$, but there are no invariant differential operators of order 1 because its symbol would have been invariant and hence zero (alternatively: it would have mapped $\A_{2k}\to\A_{2k+1}=\A_{2k}$). \end{proof}

-For $n>1$ the algebra of differential invariants of order $\le k$ is $\mathcal{J}_{2k}=C^\infty(I_2^{i_1},I_4^{i_1i_2},\dots,I_{2k}^{i_1\dots i_k})$ ($1\le i_j\le n$ numerate different differential invariants in different orders), and we get a similar result.
+For $n>1$ the algebra of differential invariants of order $\le k$ is $\A_{2k}=C^\infty(I_2^{i_1},I_4^{i_1i_2},\dots,I_{2k}^{i_1\dots i_k})$ ($1\le i_j\le n$ numerate different differential invariants in different orders), and we get a similar result.
 Hence we conclude:

-\begin{cor} The space of differential invariants $\mathcal{J}_\infty$ of formal Hamiltonian systems at a non-dege\-nerate linearly stable non-resonant equilibrium point is not finitely generated, even in a generalized Lie-Tresse sense. \end{cor}
+\begin{cor} The space of differential invariants $\A_\infty$ of formal Hamiltonian systems at a non-dege\-nerate linearly stable non-resonant equilibrium point is not finitely generated, even in the generalized Lie-Tresse sense. \end{cor}

 Let us also notice that the Poincar\'e function of this equivalence problem

 does not satisfy the conclusion of Theorem \ref{thm15}.
 This is often the case with classification problems arising in singularity theory.